- Students answer formative assessment questions about nitrogen to illicit prior knowledge.

-Students will know the impact of various forms of nitrogen on aquatic and terrestrial ecosystems, and be able to draw a diagram showing the movement of nitrogen in these systems.
+Students will know where nitrogen exists and in which forms, and will be able to draw a diagram showing the movement of nitrogen in ecosystems.

 For the game:

-Explore 1: Briefly explain the nitrogen ‘game’ they will be playing by pointing out the location of the different stations and then handing out the game sheet.
-Students will spend the next 20-25 minutes rotating through the stations (play the game at least 8 rounds).
-Give students time to draw or write about their ‘journey’ after finishing the game.
+Explore: Briefly explain the nitrogen ‘game’ students will be playing by pointing out the location of the different stations and then handing out the game sheet.
+Students will spend the next 20-25 minutes rotating through the stations (play the game at least 8 rounds) to gain an understanding of where nitrogen exists, and which forms it takes.
+You do not have to have students complete the “form of nitrogen” column.
+An extension idea is to have students explain the process that occurred to move nitrogen – did dentitrification happen?
+What about combustion?
+These are topics for higher level students that may be helpful as review.
+When students have completed the stations, ask them to summarize their journey.

-Explain 1: Nitrogen exists in many different forms.
+Explain: A powerpoint presentation is provided in order to help you with this topic; students may take notes.
+Nitrogen exists in many different forms.
 It is critical to organisms because it is part of proteins, chlorophyll, and genetic material (DNA, RNA, amino acids), and all organisms require nitrogen in order to live.
 Most exists as N2 gas in the atmosphere but plants can’t use it in this form.
 It has to be “fixed” or converted to a form plants can use, bonded to hydrogen or oxygen to form inorganic compounds such as ammonium (NH4) and nitrate (NO3).
 This can be done naturally, by lightning (transforming it into nitrate which then rains onto soil) or bacteria, or by humans, in the manufacture of fertilizer and the combustion of fossil fuels.
-Some of the bacteria live free in the soil (releasing nitrogen during decomposition), and others which live in the root nodules of certain kinds of plants.
+Some of the bacteria live in the soil (releasing nitrogen during decomposition), and others live in the root nodules of certain kinds of plants.
 When plants take up nitrate, they use it to make proteins, amino acids, and nucleic acids after reducing it to nitrite and then ammonium.
 Animals receive the nitrogen they need for metabolism, reproduction, and growth by consuming living or dead organic matter.
 When an animal or plant dies, or an animal excretes, the nitrogen it releases is converted into ammonia (mineralization).
 Ammonia is then converted into nitrates (nitrification) for use by plants.
 The last step in the ‘cycle’ is denitrification, when nitrites are reduced back into nitrogen gas by bacteria.

 One of the most amazing mutualistic symbiotic relationships involves nitrogen fixing bacteria and the roots of legumes (beans, peas, and clover).
 The bacteria live in the root nodules and receive sugar in exchange for fixing nitrogen for the plant.
 Thus, the relationship is beneficial to both organisms.

 Within the last century, humans have more than doubled the amount of fixed nitrogen that is pumped into the atmosphere every year.
-In addition to acid rain, nitrogen pollution contributes to the formation of ground level ozone (which can cause breathing problems), too much nitrogen in forests, groundwater contamination, and eutrophication of coastal waters.
+In addition to acid rain, nitrogen pollution contributes to the formation of ground level ozone (which can cause breathing problems), acid rain, groundwater contamination, and eutrophication of coastal waters.
+Examples of a natural and a disturbed nitrogen cycle are provided as visuals in the powerpoint.

 Bennett, V. 2002.
 “Eutrophication-A Project Lab for Multi-Section Lab Courses.”
 Tested studies for laboratory teaching, Vol 23, M.A.
 O’Donnell, editor.
 Proceedings of the 23rd Workshop Conference of the Association for Biology Laboratory Education (ABLE), 392 pages.
 Ecological Society of America.